 Interested in studying LGBTQ+ issues in a college setting?
 Check out COD's Human Services Academic Program, Psychology Academic Program, and/or Sociology Academic Program.

 As of 2022, the College of Dupage has 6 single-stall, gender inclusive restrooms on the Main Campus.
-See the Gender Inclusive Restroom page for more information.
+See the LGBTQIA+ at College of DuPage site for more information.

 Berg Information Center (BIC), Room 2522